Look after your eyes

 What about my child's sight?

-Children do not usually complain about their sight, but may show signs of not being able to see properly.
+Children often don't complain about their sight, but they may show signs of not being able to see properly.

-If your child is having any sort of sight problems, take them to an optometrist for further investigation.
+If you think your child is having any sort of sight problems, take them to an optician for further investigation.

 Children don't have to be able to read letters to have their eyes examined.
-Like adults, children should have regular eye checks around every two years.
+Like adults, children should have regular eye checks at least every 2 years.

 What else can I do to look after my eyes?